Milstein-type Schemes for Hyperbolic SPDEs: Applications to Hyperbolic Equations

 \end{theorem} \begin{proof} The claim for the exponential Milstein scheme follows directly from Corollary \ref{cor:linearCase} with $\alpha=1$ and $Y=\dom(A)$, which is applicable by the above considerations.
-For the CN-Milstein scheme, we additionally recall that the Crank--Nicolson method approximates the semigroup generated by the Maxwell operator to rate $\alpha$ on $\dom(A^{3\alpha/2})$ (cf. Subsection \ref{subsec:approxSemigroup}), that is, to rate $2/3$ on $Y=\dom(A)$. \end{proof}
+For the CN-Milstein scheme, we additionally recall that the Crank--Nicolson method approximates the Maxwell semigroup to rate $\alpha$ on $\dom(A^{3\alpha/2})$ (cf.\ Subsection \ref{subsec:approxSemigroup}), that is, to rate $2/3$ on $Y=\dom(A)$. \end{proof}

 This theorem illustrates that rational Milstein schemes result in worse rates of convergence compared to the exponential Milstein scheme given the same regularity of the coefficients and noise.
-We expect CN-Milstein to achieve the optimal rate of convergence $1$ on $\dom(A^{3/2})$.
+The IE-Milstein scheme only converges at rate $1/2$ up to a logarithmic correction factor, just like the IE method without Milstein term \cite[Thm.~6.21]{KliobaVeraar24Rate}, which should be preferred in numerical simulations (see Remark~\ref{rem:alpha012}).
+Increasing the regularity such that the assumptions of Corollary \ref{cor:linearCase} are satisfied for $Y=\dom(A^2)$ and $Y=\dom(A^{3/2})$, we expect the IE- and CN-Milstein, respectively, to achieve the optimal rate of convergence $1$ up to a logarithmic correction factor.
 However, to the authors' best knowledge, no explicit characterisations of $\dom(A^\alpha)$ or $\dom_A(\alpha,\infty)$ are available for non-integer $\alpha$ for the Maxwell operator.
-The IE-Milstein scheme converges at rate $1/2$ up to a logarithmic correction factor, just like the IE method without Milstein term \cite[Thm.~6.21]{KliobaVeraar24Rate}.
-The latter should thus be chosen in numerical simulations (see Remark \ref{rem:alpha012}).
-Increasing the regularity such that the assumptions of Corollary \ref{cor:linearCase} are satisfied for $Y=\dom(A^2)$, both CN-Milstein and IE-Milstein are expected to achieve the optimal rate of convergence $1$ up to a logarithmic correction factor.